cap-js/docs/java/working-with-cql/query-execution.md

 If a view cannot be resolved, the delete operation is executed directly on the database view and the execution depends on the [database](../cqn-services/persistence-services#database-support) support.

-::: danger Delete Cascades on Persistence Entity Level [Cascading delete](./query-execution#cascading-delete) is applied on persistence entity level only, including compositions that are excluded from the view.
+::: danger Delete cascades on persistence entity level [Cascading delete](./query-execution#cascading-delete) is applied on persistence entity level only, including compositions that are excluded from the view.
 Compositions that are [added](../../cds/cql#association-definitions) in CDS views, as well as changes to compositions (such as filters and redirects) are not considered.
 :::